tonymih/tonymih.github.io/_posts/2024-02-23-chi-square-test.md

 Our results here also do not say that there *definitely isn't a difference between the two mailers* - we are only advising that we should not make any rigid conclusions *at this point*.

-Running more A/B Tests like this, gathering more data, and then re-running this test may provide us, and the client more insight!
+Running more A/B Tests like this, collecting more data, and then re-running this test may provide more insight!